linkeddatacenter/ezclassifier.com/content/en/docs/Getting started/_index.md

 ## How it works?

+Suppose you need to categorize a set of texts that contain mixed references to cats, actors, dogs, and other things you don't want to categorize.

-You'll require a CSV file containing a list of examples.
-In this file, each example corresponds to a row and comprises two fields: 'prototype' and 'class'.
-Optionally, you can include a 'weight' field, which ranges from 0 to 1 (default value is 0.5).
+You will need a CSV file containing a list of examples.
+In this file, each example corresponds to a row and includes two fields: 'prototype' and 'class.'

-The "prototype" is a string (quote it if needed) that exemplifies a typical element in the category specified in the second field ("class").
+The "prototype" is a text that exemplifies a typical element in the category specified in the second field (i.e., the "class").

-You can add as many examples an categories you want.
-You can optionally add to  each field coupe a third field that suggests to the algorithm your confidence in the provided example classification.
-For example:
+You can add as many examples and categories as you like, as long as there is at least one example for each category.
+EZClassifier works with any language, even when used simultaneously in the same text or the same data file and/or examples.

+Here are some examples yo can provide:

 | prototype                                                                                                                                             | class |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------|-------|